realhafizinam/Theoretical-Learning-Journey-of-Github/what tasks can be  performed by github?.md

 # Tasks can be performed by github.

 ## GitHub offers a wide range of tasks and features that facilitate software development, collaboration, and project management.
-Here are some tasks that can be performed using GitHub:
+Here are some tasks that can be performed using GitHub.
 ### We can also use github other than these tasks that I mentioned.
 Due its wide range of offers.

 *   1. Version Control: